saile515/templtr/README.md

 #### `/pages` directory
 `/pages` is where all html templates are stored.
 Template files are similar to `.html` files, including the file extension.
 They do however slightly differ in the file contents.

-Pages what will only have a single instance should be named for example `page.html`.
+Pages that will only have a single instance should be named for example `page.html`.
 Pages with multiple routes should named for example `[page].html` (the square brackets tells templtr that the page is dynamic).

 To include dynamic content in your template, surround a property name with curly brackets.
 Example: